pyqtgraph/pyqtgraph/doc/source/parametertree/interactiveparameters.rst

    # Only 'x' will show up in the parameter
    params = interact(a, ignores=['y'])

-``deferred``
+``closures``
 ^^^^^^^^^^^^

-Sometimes, values that should be passed to the ``interact``-ed function should come from a different scope, i.e. a variable definition that should be propagated from somewhere else.
-In these cases, wrap that argument in a function and pass it into ``deferred`` like so.
+Sometimes, values that should be passed to the ``interact``-ed function should come from a different scope (or "closure"), i.e. a variable definition that should be propagated from somewhere else.
+In these cases, wrap that argument in a function and pass it into ``closures`` like so.
 Note that an ``InteractiveFunction`` object is needed as descibed in a later section.

 .. code:: python